vasylivanchyk330/AWS_Automation/s3/bucket-cleanup/README.md

 ### Installation

-1. Clone the repository:
+1. Install Python:
+    - On Windows, download and install from [python.org](https://www.python.org/downloads/).
+    - On macOS, you can use Homebrew:
         ```sh
+        brew install python
+        ```
+    - On Linux, use your package manager, for example on Ubuntu:
+        ```sh
+        sudo apt-get update
+        sudo apt-get install python3
+        ```

+2. Clone the repository:
+    ```sh
     git clone https://github.com/yourusername/s3-bucket-cleanup.git
     cd s3-bucket-cleanup
     ```

-2. Install the required Python libraries, if not installed already:
+3. Install the required Python libraries, if not installed already:
     ```sh
     pip install boto3
     ```